Death of Once-Promising Fab Melo Leaves Friends Wondering What Could Have Been

 "I think he felt dejected after that," says Hart.
 "He felt the fans let him down."

-It had taken him years to get comfortable, with himself and his place in the world, and now everything was being taken away.

 "He stopped talking to me for a bit around this time," Ross says.
-"He knew I was the guy who'd tell him things straight and there was no reason for him not to do well in school."
+"He knew I was the guy who'd tell him things straight, and there was no reason for him not to do well in school."

-A few months later, Melo, feeling that he was no longer welcomed at Syracuse or with the NCAA, declared for the NBA Draft.
+A few months later, Melo, feeling that he was no longer welcome at Syracuse or with the NCAA, declared for the 2012 NBA draft.

-His Syracuse friends hadn't spoken to him since he left the U.S., two years ago.
+His Syracuse friends hadn't spoken to him since he left the U.S. two years ago.
 Neither had Ross.

 Melo's NBA career had fizzled out.
-He had been drafted by the Boston Celtics No. 22 overall in 2012, but appeared in just six games as a rookie.
-Instead he spent most of time playing for the D-League Maine Red Claws.
-He played well, too, even blocking a record 14 shots in one game.
+The Boston Celtics had selected him at No. 22 overall, but he spent most of his time playing for the NBA Development League's Maine Red Claws.
+He played well too, even blocking a D-League-record 14 shots in one game.

-But his weight never came down and the offensive touch never came around.
-He bounced around the D-League a bit, never sticking in one place for very long.
-One time, when playing for the Dallas Mavericks' D-League affiliate, the Texas Legends, he got into a heated exchange with head coach Eduardo Najera.
+He bounced around the D-League a bit, never sticking in one place for long.
+One time, when playing for the Texas Legends, the Dallas Mavericks' affiliate, he got into a heated exchange with head coach Eduardo Najera.

-In 2015 he decided to continue his professional career back home in Brazil.
+In 2015, he decided to continue his professional career back home.
 He lost touch with most of the friends he had made in Florida and Syracuse.
-He exchanged some texts with Jardine eight months ago, but nothing more than that.
-Even friends in Brazil at times had trouble reaching him.
+He exchanged some quick texts with Jardine eight months ago but nothing more than that.
+At times, even friends in Brazil had trouble reaching him.

-"We were in touch when he was happy," says Marcelo Starling, a childhood friend from Brazil," because sometimes he wouldn't answer us on messages or phone calls."
+"We were in touch when he was happy," says Marcelo Starling, a childhood friend from Brazil, "because sometimes he wouldn't answer us on messages or phone calls."

 "He was going through a hard time," says Pedro Leal, another childhood friend.
 "He saw his dream come and go."

 Leal says he last spoke with Melo 10 months ago.
-They talked about life and his new basketball team and a rough breakup he was having trouble getting over.
+They talked about life, his new basketball team and a rough breakup he was having trouble getting over.

 "But he was trying to climb up again," Leal says.
 "I just think it's hard to do it once you've already fallen."

-Melo never did like delving into his troubled past.
+Melo never did like delving into his past.
 "It was tough for him, leaving his family," Resavy says.
 "It was a huge adjustment.
 He was homesick at times—we tried not to talk about it too much."

 Resavy doesn't remember Melo ever bringing up his dead father.
 Neither do Melo's other friends.
 Nor did any of them ever meet his mother.
-Ross, a quasi father figure in Melo's life, didn't meet her until the night Melo was drafted into the NBA.
+Ross, a quasi father figure in Melo's life, didn't meet her until the night the C's drafted him.

 "He grew up in a very tough environment," Ross says.
 "He lost a parent early on, saw many people close to him pass away or become incarcerated.
 He dealt with poverty and violence and a lot of things kids shouldn't have to deal with."

 Still, friends like Starling say he was happy at the end.
-That he was enjoying his life back in Brazil, where could both play basketball and be himself.
+That he was enjoying his life back in Brazil, where he could both play basketball and be himself.

 You can't help but wonder, though, what he thought about what his life had become.
-Was it worth it, leaving home and his family to play basketball, a sport others wanted him to play, or was that just him trying to please.
+Was it worth leaving home and his family to play basketball, a sport others wanted him to play?
+Or was he just trying to please?
 Most of his friends say he loved the sport, but a few waver when asked.

-"He definitely enjoyed being around his teammates and around the guys and going to battle with them," Resevy says.
+"He definitely enjoyed being around his teammates and around the guys and going to battle with them," Resavy says.

-"I think he liked basketball," Ross says, after pausing a moment.
+"I think he liked basketball," Ross says after pausing a moment.
 "But it was more that he understood what it could do for him."

-Fab Melo died last week at the age of 26.
-He had spent nearly half his life chasing an unrealized dream.

 All quotes obtained firsthand unless otherwise noted.

-Note: * An earlier version of this article mistakenly attributed the a quote ("Fab was a pleaser.
-He wanted everyone to be happy and proud of him.") to Nick Resevy.
-That quote was said by Adam Ross.